A Guide to Improving Your Editorial Review Process

 Everyone involved in the content editorial and review process should be aware of the aforementioned objectives.
 This helps the team members see the big picture which aligns various workflows and simplifies collaboration.

-A presentation deck or a workflow sketch, as shown below, are quick means to help everyone understand the process they are a part of and get on the same page.
+A presentation deck or a visual workflow designer sketch, as shown below, are quick means to help everyone understand the process they are a part of and get on the same page.

 While explaining the editorial process to your content team you can remain a little vague and use abstract tools for that.
 However, this tip requires you to be a lot more specific as it involves the way the daily operations will be run.

-At every stage of the editorial review process, each of your team members has unique responsibilities.
-As the content manager, you have to make sure your team members are aware of that and have the knowledge to carry them out.
+At every stage of the editorial review process, each of your team members have unique responsibilities.
+As the user role editor and content manager, you have to make sure your team members are aware of that and have the knowledge to carry them out.

 Keep in mind that these duties might vary depending on projects and immediate requirements, the overall duties often remain the same.
 You can let your team members know about what they need to do when they join the team and also through a detailed internal knowledge base.